 Popular Skills for Lube Technician

-Survey results suggest that Lube Technicians put a wide range of professional skills to use.
-Most notably, skills in Oil Changes, Maintenance, Customer Service, and Automotive Engine Repair are correlated to pay that is above average.
-Skills that seem to negatively impact pay include Team Leadership and Mechanical Tool Repair.
-For most people, competency in Customer Service indicates knowledge of Automotive Engine Repair.
+Lube Technicians report using a pretty varied skill set on the job.
+Most notably, skills in Oil Changes, Maintenance, Automotive Engine Repair, and Customer Service are correlated to pay that is above average.
+Skills that are correlated to lower pay, on the other hand, include Team Leadership and Mechanical Tool Repair.
+Most people familiar with Customer Service also know Automotive Engine Repair.

 Pay by Experience Level for Lube Technician